Valera & Associates LLC dba The Boulevard

 2. Application Process

-• Each adult (18+) who will reside in the property must complete a separate application.
+• Each adult occupant (18 years or older) who will reside at the property must complete and sign a separate application.

-• Applications are processed in the order received.
+• Applications are processed in the order in which completed applications are received.
 A completed application includes:

 • Signed application form